Useful weblinks: CKD in Australia (for Health Professionals)

 - are 60 years or older

 - are of Aboriginal or Torres Strait Islander origin

 Data from the Australia and New Zealand Dialysis and Transplant (ANZDATA) Registry shows that the three most common causes of kidney disease requiring renal replacement therapy (dialysis or transplant) in Australia in 2012 were diabetes, glomuleronephritis (inflammation of the kidney) and hypertension (high blood pressure).4

 In Australia, CKD is:

-KIDNEY DISEASE AMONG INDIGENOUS PEOPLE
+KIDNEY DISEASE AMONG ABORIGINAL AND TORRES STRAIT ISLANDER PEOPLE

-HOW MANY AUSTRALIANS HAVE TREATMENT FOR KIDNEY FAILURE?
+TREATMENT FOR KIDNEY FAILURE

-- The incidence of end stage kidney disease for Indigenous peoples is especially high in remote and very remote areas of Australia, with rates almost 18 times and 20 times those of comparable non-Indigenous peoples12.
+- The incidence of end stage kidney disease for Indigenous peoples is especially high in remote and very remote areas of Australia, with rates almost 18 times and 20 times those of comparable non-Indigenous peoples.10

 - 2,534 people started kidney replacement therapy (dialysis or transplant) in 2012.

 - 20,756 people were receiving renal replacement therapy - dialysis or kidney transplantation - at the end of 2012.
 This represents a 6.6% increase from 2011.